cardano-foundation/CIPs/CIP-0120/README.md

 // todo; improve this - it is confusing

-The constitution text MUST only contain a maximum of one sentence per group of lines delimited by one blank line between these groups.
+The constitution text MUST only contain a maximum of one sentence per group of adjacent lines, with each sentence followed by a newline.
-Each sentence MUST be followed by a newline.
+There MUST be one and only one blank line between paragraphs.

 Each sentence SHOULD start on its own line with a capitalized letter.